Have you ever thought about teaching English in Thailand? There a million reasons why you should. Here are 5 why you shouldn't!

-Moving is stressful.
-However, when everything you own fits into a backpack, that stress significantly decreases.
+Moving is stressful!
+Yet, when everything you own fits into a backpack, that stress significantly decreases.
 In truth, my move from Nakon Nayok to Lopburi wasn't stressful at all.
-It was exciting.
+It was exciting!
 Soon enough I'd get a new apartment, meet new people and start a new job.
 I was ready.
 Lopburi is not an unheard … Continue reading Teaching in Thailand: Part 4 – Six Months in Monkey City

 April 2014.
 "I've been in Thailand a year.
 WOW, that went quick."
 An overwhelming sense of accomplishment is gladly welcomed after you finish something after a long period of time.
 If you enjoyed that something, it's combined with a great sense of sadness too.
 I'm not going to continue this with the monsoon of clichés … Continue reading Teaching in Thailand: Part 3 – Reflection, one year on.

 Teaching a bunch of kids English, how hard can it be?
-That was the dominant thought in my mind, every time I discussed the idea of a TEFL career when I was back in Wales.
-However, that pre-imagined vision soon vanished when I was stood in front of a class of 30 children, all staring at … Continue reading Teaching In Thailand: Part 2 – Teacher Liam
+That was the main thought in my mind every time I discussed the idea of a TEFL career when I was back in Wales.
+However, that pre-imagined reality soon vanished when I was stood in front of a class of 30 children, all staring … Continue reading Teaching In Thailand: Part 2 – Teacher Liam